asshah4/sympathetc-innervation/3_draft.md

  EFFECT OF CATECHOLAMINES
 =========================

+The heart has a unique and appropriate physiologic response to increased demands.
+In the setting of arousal, either emotional or from environmental triggers, the heart orchestrates a robust response, as it is able to augment its cardiac output two-fold, upwards of 10 L/min.
+It does this through both system and local responses to catecholamines.

 1. Catecholamine-based necrosis

     a.
 Malignant effects of catecholamines

         i.
 Takotsubo to discuss apical ballooning

-            1. Mortality with Takotsubo is same with traditional AcS
+            1. Mortality with Takotsubo is same with traditional ACS

         ii.
 Wellen's T waves occur in setting of significant apical NE levels